Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch3_DATA_PROCESSING.md

 -123456               -123,456.00
 ```

-**Exercise 3-7.** Modify sumcomma, the program that adds numbers with commas, to check that the commas in the numbers are properly positioned.
+**Exercise 3-7.** Modify `sumcomma`, the program that adds numbers with commas, to check that the commas in the numbers are properly positioned.

 ### 1.4.
 Fixed-Field Input